NREL/VirtualEngineering/virtual_engineering_notebook.md

 ### 2. Enzymatic Hydrolysis Operation

-Set the options for the enzymatic hydrolysis operation using a two-phase reaction rate model below.
+Set the options for the enzymatic hydrolysis operation using either a two-phase reaction rate model or high-fidelity CFD below.

 ```python